 A-Frame With a Walkout Garage

 Get a classic A-Frame design with a built-in garage for the ultimate in function and livability.
 Adding a walkout garage provides a bigger living area and more interior space.
 Scope out Ayfraym’s Plus Plans for an idea of what this could look like.
+DEN also offers a pretty impressive standalone garage plans that can be added to any existing project.

 Looking for more A-Frame, prefab cabin kits, and cabin content to inspire your next escapist day dream?
 Check out this definitive guide that covers everything you need to know about buying a Prefab A-Frame House Kit.
 Or take a deep dive into the Field Mag cabin archives: